 By late 1800’s, the name was Kristiania, before the name again changed to Oslo in 1925.

-The town has no formal approved Coat of Arms, but are using the old, City Seal.
+The town has no formal approved Coat of Arms, but are using this old, City Seal.

 seal is showing St. Halvard, the Patron Saint of the city, with his

 attributes: The millstone and the arrows.
 The arrows which killed him,

 and the millstone that was used to sink him in the water.

 At his feet there is a naked woman, who is the symbol of the woman the saint was trying to rescue when he was killed.
 He is sitting on a throne with lion decorations.
 Around the sea is a ribbon with the inscription "Unanimiter a constanter Oslo".
 It means something like "Agree and Ever Oslo".On top of the coat of arms is a crown.

 The version of the seal that is used today was designed in 1924 by Børre Ulrichsen, based on a seal that is more than 700 years old.

 The city has several landmarks, like the Royal Palace, the Stortinget (Parliament building), the old University building, the National Theatre and of course the Holmenkollen Ski Arena.